 This is a post-peer-review, pre-copyedit version of an article published in Educational Technology Research & Development.
 The final authenticated version is available online at: https://doi.org/10.1007/s11423-019-09733-9.

 Sun, Yanyan and Gao, Fei, "An Investigation of the Influence of Intrinsic Motivation on Students’ Intention to Use Mobile Devices in Language Learning" (2019).
-Visual Communication and Technology Education Faculty Publications.
+Visual Communications and Technology Education Faculty Publications.
 51.

 Educational Technology Research and Development